 Landlord & Tenant Complaints

-The Landlord and Tenant Helpline, staffed by volunteer attorneys, is open to receive calls on Tuesdays and Thursdays from 6 - 8 pm.
+The Landlord and Tenant Helpline, staffed by volunteer attorneys, is open to receive calls Monday-Thursday from 6 - 8 pm.
 Call:

 907.743.1000 in Anchorage